 Toe Lengthening (Brachymetatarsia): Indications & Symptoms Of The Short Toe

-The following signs and indications would alert the person suffering from a shortened toe to seek podiatric assistance at a professional toe lengthening clinic:
+The following signs and indications would alert the person suffering from uneven toes to seek podiatric assistance at a professional toe lengthening clinic:

 - Pain due to uneven distribution of weight among the 5 toes